xbeat/Machine-Learning/README.md

 POSE is an innovative approach in natural language processing that enhances the efficiency of transformer models.
 It reduces computational complexity by selectively attending to certain positions in the input sequence, allowing for faster processing of long sequences.

+## Correlation Pitfalls Avoiding Misleading Statistics

+Understanding Correlation Pitfalls

+Correlation coefficients can be deceptive when analyzing relationships between variables.
+While a correlation value provides a single numeric measure of association, it can mask underlying patterns, non-linear relationships, and be significantly influenced by outliers in the dataset.

 ## Feature Engineering for Machine Learning in Python

 Introduction to Feature Engineering